 Marketing and promotional campaigns are essential to every company, regardless of industry, as organizations seek to grow and maintain their market share.

+That’s why marketing jobs are available at all kinds of organizations — large firms, startups, small businesses, and nonprofits.
 Do some companies offer better marketing jobs than others?
 No, not really.
 But there are some companies that excel at different types of marketing and offer opportunities for different kinds of employees.

-- 7 companies hiring remote marketers (FlexJobs)
+- Top companies for remote marketing jobs (FlexJobs)